Some links in this post may be affiliate links

 Other varieties include Dieffenbachia oerstedii which bears all-green leaves with a prominent white mid-rib, the yellow-green Dieffenbachia bausei and the giant-leaved Dieffenbachia bowmannii among many others.

-If you are looking to add Dieffenbachia to your collection, here is a Link to Etsy Shops.
+If you are looking to add Dieffenbachia to your plant collection, you may acquire them online from Amazon, (Link to Amazon) or from Etsy, (Link to Etsy).

-Dumb Cane (Dieffenbachia) flourishes in bright indirect light away from direct sunshine, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with fortnightly feeding during the growing season.
+Dumb Cane (Dieffenbachia) thrives in bright indirect light, average warmth of 18-26, humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soils coupled with fortnightly feeding during the growing season.

 Dieffenbachia requires pruning to keep it neat, to minimize pest and disease infestations and to rejuvenate growth.
 Repotting is done annually at the beginning of the growing season.
 Keep reading for the best growing conditions and how to provide them.

-Water Dumb Cane liberally during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist.
+Water Dumb Cane liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.

 Reduce watering in the cold season to maintain the soil slightly moist but do not let the soil dry out completely.